 Melaney has published more than 40 articles in the fields of modern literature, philosophy and literary theory.
 His work has appeared in New Literary History, Connecticut Review, Yeats Eliot Review, Journal of the Kafka Society of America, Journal of Speculative Philosophy, Journal of the History of Philosophy, International Studies in Philosophy and The American Journal of Semiotics, among other publications.
-He has published two books on modernism, namely, After Ontology: Literary Theory and Modernist Poetics (SUNY Press, 2001) and Material Difference: Modernism and the Allegories of Discourse (Amsterdam and New York: Rodopi Press, 2012).
-A third book, Alterity and Criticism: Tracing Time in Modern Literature (London: Rowman and Littlefield International, 2017), examines how temporal displacement impacts the representation of the self in modern texts, just as it foregrounds the possibility of world literature in our own time.
+He has published three books on modernism as a literary and philosophical concept: After Ontology: Literary Theory and Modernist Poetics (SUNY Press, 2001); Material Difference: Modernism and the Allegories of Discourse (Amsterdam and New York: Rodopi Press, 2012); and Alterity and Criticism: Tracing Time in Modern Literature (London: Rowman and Littlefield International, 2017).
+The third book examines how temporal displacement impacts the representation of the self in modern texts, just as it foregrounds the possibility of world literature in our own time.

 Melaney has also published a short book of poems entitled, Bildungsroman (Cairo: Safsafa Publishing House, 2017).

 - “Shelley’s Inverted World: Reassessing The Triumph of Life.”
 Phenomenological Inquiry 39.
 Forthcoming in 2018.